Bolivia travel advisories

 https://www.forth.go.jp/useful/vaccination02.html

-5. Please submit a residence notification and register with Tabi-Regi.
-Before traveling abroad, please inform your family, friends, and workplace of your travel plans and contact information in case of an emergency.
-If you are staying for more than three months, please be sure to submit a residence notification in case of an emergency.
+(1) Before traveling abroad, be sure to inform your family, friends, workplace, etc. of your travel itinerary and contact information at your destination in case of an emergency.
+If you are staying for more than three months, be sure to submit a residence notification.

 https://www.ezairyu.mofa.go.jp/RRnet/index.html